Local park information

 portable toilets

-lighting tower
+lighting towers.

 Additional conditions of entry are available to view outside the park on event day.